How to Save Like the Wealthy

 Overcome Parkinson’s Law by Living on Less Than You Earn, Starting Today

-To start saving, you must overcome this natural human tendency to consume everything we make.
+If you want to save money, you must overcome this natural human tendency to consume everything we make.

-The Role and Function of Savings
+The Role and Function of Savings For You and Your Family

 You want your savings to be dollars that are safe, liquid and growing.